ahedfi/ahedfi.github.io/_posts/2020-08-11-csharp-code-for-humans-part-2.md

   - C#
 ---

-In this post, we are going to talk about another category of code smells localized at the method level.
+In this blog post, we are going to talk about another category of code smells localized at the method level.

-# Method Signatures
+# Method Signature

-Method signature is composed by the return type, the method name, and the parameters.
-It could raise code smells if you don't use it properly.
+Before listing the code smells related to a method, let's first understand what do we mean by method signature.

+> Methods are declared in a class, struct, or interface by specifying the access level such as public or private, optional modifiers such as abstract or sealed, the return value, the name of the method, and any method parameters.
+These parts together are the signature of the method.
+> <cite><a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/methods">Microsoft technical documentation</a></cite>

 ## Poor Method Signatures